 Bilateral economic relationship

-In 2015, Spain was Australia's 25th largest merchandise trading partner with total merchandise trade reaching A$2.6 billion.
-Australian merchandise exports to Spain were A$561 million, and included coal, fruit and nuts, other ores and concentrates and aircraft, spacecraft and parts.
-Australian imports from Spain in 2015 stood at A$2.1 billion, with the biggest import items being passenger motor vehicles, medicaments (including veterinary), ships and boats, and pharm products (excluding medicaments).
-Australia’s trade in services with Spain totalled A$719 million; A$290 million in exports and A$429 million in imports.
+In 2015-16, Spain was Australia's 24th largest merchandise trading partner with total merchandise trade reaching A$2.7 billion.
+Australian merchandise exports to Spain were A$516 million, and included coal, fruit and nuts, other ores and concentrates and aircraft, spacecraft and parts.
+Australian imports from Spain in 2015-16 stood at A$2.2 billion, with the biggest import items being passenger motor vehicles, medicaments (including veterinary), heating and cooling equipment and parts, and fixed vegetable oils and fats.
+Australia’s trade in services with Spain totaled A$725 million; A$304 million in exports and A$421 million in imports.

 See also the section on 'Defence Cooperation'.

 Spanish companies are increasingly significant players in infrastructure, water and energy efficiency sectors in Australia.
 They are also prominent participants in the internationalisation of the Australian construction sector.
 Many of Spain's largest infrastructure companies now have a presence in Australia.
-In 2015-16, contracts awarded to Spanish companies included transport infrastructure projects (CAF – Canberra light rail, ACS - Sydney M5 motorway, Acciona-Ferrovial – Toowoomba Second Range Crossing, OHL – Pacific Highway upgrade) and renewable energy generation projects (Elecnor – Barcaldine and Moree solar photovoltaic plants in Queensland and NSW, Gas Natural Fenosa – Crookwell windfarm in NSW, Acciona - Mt Gellibrand wind farm in Victoria).
+In 2015-16, contracts awarded to Spanish companies included:

 Australian investment in Spain was worth almost A$6.5 billion in 2015.
-Major Australian investments in Spain are in a range of sectors, including financial services and energy (Macquarie Group), mining (Berkeley Resources, Highfield Resources and Kimberley Mining) and education (RMIT).
+Major Australian investments in Spain are in a range of sectors, including financial services and energy, mining and education.

 The Australia-Spain Business Association is headquartered in Madrid with branches in Barcelona and La Coruña (Galicia).
 The Spanish Government and Catalan regional Government maintain trade promotion offices in Sydney, where the Spanish-Australian Chamber of Commerce and Industry, La Camara, promotes business relationships within the Spanish-Australian business community.

 The Australian Trade and Investment Commission (Austrade) is the Australian Government’s trade and investment promotion agency.
-Through its global network, Austrade helps Australian companies succeed in international business, promotes Australia as an international education and tourism destination and attracts productive foreign investment into Australia.
-Austrade has an office in Madrid, where it provides assistance to Spanish companies interested in the Australian market, and is also responsible for the Portuguese market.
+Austrade helps Australian companies succeed in international business, promotes and markets Australian education internationally, develops tourism policy and research to grow Australia’s tourism industry and attracts productive foreign investment into Australia.
+Austrade has an office in Madrid, responsible for Spain and Portugal, where it provides assistance to companies interested in the Australian market with a focus on major infrastructure, resources and energy, agribusiness and food, advanced manufacturing services and technology, education and tourism infrastructure.

 Spain is a parliamentary monarchy.
 The head of state is His Majesty King Felipe VI, who is also commander-in-chief of Spain's armed forces and head of the Supreme Council of Defence.
 The head of the government is the prime minister (known in Spanish as the president of the government).
 Legislative power is vested in the Cortes Generales, comprising two houses, elected by direct universal adult suffrage for four years.
 The Congress of Deputies has 350 members, elected by proportional representation.
 There is also a less powerful but nevertheless important Senate, with powers of legislative amendment.
 It comprises 259 members (208 directly elected and 51 appointed as regional representatives).